-(a) The One Hundred Seventieth series was acquired by the New York Liberty Development Corporation in connection with it's issuance of Liberty Revenue Bonds, Series 1WTC 2011 (Secured by Port Authority Consolidated Bonds).

-(b) Includes amounts issued for the purpose of refunding Consolidated Bond Series One Hundred Forty-eighth in 2016 and 2017, respectively. \ Obligations noted with an "(\)", are subject to the alternative minimum tax imposed under the Internal Revenue Code of 1986, as amended with respect to individuals and corporations.
+(a) The One Hundred Seventieth series was acquired by the New York Liberty Development Corporation in connection with it's issuance of Liberty Revenue Bonds, Series 1WTC 2011 (Secured by Port Authority Consolidated Bonds). (b) Includes amounts issued for the purpose of refunding Consolidated Bond Series One Hundred Forty-eighth in 2016 and 2017, respectively. \ Obligations noted with an "(\)", are subject to the alternative minimum tax imposed under the Internal Revenue Code of 1986, as amended with respect to individual and comparison of the series of the se individuals and corporations.